Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

-The local neighborhood distribution approach is hopeless for this setting since the degree is not bounded and therefore there are infinitely many $r$-neighborhoods \cite{ben01}.
-Other methods designed for the sparse but not bounded degree setting do not produce a satisfactory limit object for the sequence of hypercubes.
 The theory of $L^{p}$ graphons generalizes the graphon to a range of sparse settings \cite{bor14}.
 While the $L^{p}$ graphon gives approximations for a generalized notion of cut metric for sparse graphs, graphs sampled from the $L^p$ graphon limit of the sequence may have very different normalized subgraph counts than the sequence (i.e. no ``counting lemma" is possible).
-Frenkel redefined homomorphism density with a different normalization based on the size of the subgraph, but this notion does not help distinguish the limiting number of non-tree structures for sequences of graphs with degree tending to infinity \cite{fre16}.
+Recently Backhausz and Szegedy developed a theory of operator convergence and applied it to operators on graphs \cite{backhausz2018action}.
+They show that dense graphon convergence, $L_p$ graphon convergence, and local-global convergence (which implies Benjamini-Schramm convergence) are all special cases of operator convergence arising from different graph operators.
+With respsect to one notion of convergence in their framework, the limit of the sequence of hypercube graphs is a Cayley graph of $\Z_2^\infty$.
+In order to model the limit of the hypercube sequence, Frenkel redefined homomorphism density with a different normalization based on the size of the subgraph, but this notion does not help distinguish the limiting number of non-tree structures for sequences of graphs with degree tending to infinity \cite{fre16}.
 The recently developed notion of {\em graphex} \cite{vei16, bor17} is the limit object for sequences of sampling convergent graphs.
 However, any sequence of nearly $d$-regular graphs with $d=o(n)$ is sampling convergent since the sampled object according to this notion is a set of isolated edges with high probability.
 Therefore the graphex cannot distinguish between different graph sequences that are nearly regular.

-Another natural approach to constructing a \network with high simple cycle density is to repeatedly add simple cycles on a randomly chosen subset of vertices.
-However, this process yields low cycle to edge ratios for sparse \networks.
-For example, a \network on $n$ vertices with average degree less than $\sqrt{n}$ built by randomly adding triangles will have a triangle-to-edge-ratio at most 2/3.
-(See \Cref{just add tri}.)
-In \cite{New09} Newman considers a similar approach which produces \networks with varied degree sequences and triangle-to-edge ratio strictly less than 1/3.
-However, it is not hard to construct \networks with arbitrarily high triangle ratio (growing with the size of the \network).

 \paragraph{Normalizing closed walk and cycle counts.} In order to meaningfully compare the closed walk counts and cycle counts between graphs of different sizes, it is necessary to normalize the counts.
 For dense graphs, homomorphism density of a subgraph $H$ in a graph on $n$ vertices is the number of copies of a subgraph $H$ divided by $n^{|v(H)|}$.
 This normalization is natural because it gives the probability $H$ is present on a random subset of vertices.
 For the sparse case, this normalization causes the homomorphism density of all subgraphs tend to zero, and so we must define a different normalization.